Lunds Studentsångförening: History

 In 1876, however, younger singers managed to force into the position of conductor and leader the 24-year-old Henrik Möller.
 By singing less and practicing more, as the motto went, Möller gave the choir a new repertoire with artistic works such as cantates and works with orchestra, although he never left out Lindblad of the programme.
 The new efforts were both appreciated for the artistic up-lift as well as criticized for dropping (too much of) the nationalistic songs and what was perceived as typical student singing.
 The concept of an elite choir, as first conceived by von Sydow, was realized and tours were made in the years of 1878, 1882, and 1885.
 The elite choir, known as Lilla Kören (the Small Choir) would from now on be the face outwards for the choir, doing concerts and touring, while the larger, less skilled, choir would do rehearsals and social activities.
 At its fifty years anniversary at October 21, 1881, the choir inaugurated the premise in Akademiska Föreningen's house that was used for the weekly rehearsals until October 2010.

 Following Möller in 1885, a long string of leaders came and went until Alfred Berg, known as Fader Berg (Father Berg), appeared in 1891.
 Making only a break for studies abroad during 1894 to 1896, Berg led the choir until 1925.
 The choir now received a much more stable organization, with a board consisting of chairman, vice chairman (always the conductor), a cashier and four regular members.
 Similarly, the elite choir Lilla Kören was given a much more solid ground with statutes about admission tests etc. that haven't changed much since.
 Many trips were made abroad, most notably the one to the Saint Louis World's Fair in 1904.

 In 1933, Josef Hedar became the choir's conductor after Emil Gagner.
 Giving more room to sacral music and introducing his own compositions, he renewed the repertoire.
 Traces of both of these elements can be found in today's appearances by the choir.
-In 1947, a USA tour was made with forty singers, but the controversies on who was to join and who should be left home made large parts of the choir so upset that LSS had pretty much disintegrated by the time the touring choir returned home.
+In 1947, a US tour was made with forty singers, but the controversies on who was to join and who should be left home made large parts of the choir so upset that LSS had pretty much disintegrated by the time the touring choir returned home.
 Hedar left the choir in 1948.